plilab/jade/README.md

 ```

 The generated html can be found in `/build/dokka/html`.
 To view the documentation, you can open `index.html` with your browser.

+## Developer Guide

+For more details on Jade's codebase, refer to [Developer Guide](/docs/Developer Guide.md)